How to Grow Celery Plants

 Growing and Caring for Celery Plants:

-be dry, and stringy.
+the stalks will be dry, and stringy.

 Did you know?
 Celery plants are native to areas along creeks, where

 constant moisture is present.

 Grow Celery plants in full sun.and in a rich a rich, garden soil.
 Add plenty

 of compost and mulch around the plants to help retain moisture.
 Add general

 purpose fertilizer as you work the soil before planting, and fertilize regularly.

 Add mulch as needed, to help retain soil moisture and add nutrients.

 Late in the season, blanch inner stalks by tying the stalks together with